Today In History

 The audience didn't know they were watching history — they just knew the soprano couldn't hit the high notes.
 William Henry Fry's *Leonora* premiered at Philadelphia's Chestnut Street Theatre with a shaky cast and borrowed Italian conventions, but it was unmistakably American: composed, funded, and staged entirely without European backing.
 Fry had spent four years writing it, convinced that American music would never be taken seriously until someone dared to write grand opera in English on home soil.
 The critics praised his ambition but dismissed the music as derivative.
 He'd go on to write three more operas that barely anyone remembers.
 But that night in Philadelphia cracked open a door — suddenly American composers didn't have to apologize for not being European.

-Parisian workers and National Guard members declared the Commune, establishing a radical socialist government that seized control of the capital after President Thiers withdrew federal forces to Versailles.
-The Commune lasted 72 days before the French army retook Paris in a week of street fighting that killed an estimated 20,000 communards.
+Parisian workers and National Guard members declared the Commune, seizing control of the capital after President Thiers withdrew federal forces to Versailles.
+The radical socialist government held Paris for 72 days, experimenting with worker self-management, separation of church and state, and free public education.
+The French army retook the city in a week of savage street fighting known as la Semaine Sanglante, killing an estimated 20,000 communards and burying the most radical experiment in democratic socialism the century had seen.

 Fun Facts